US Youth Sailing

 You are welcome at anyone's exclusive yacht club if you arrive by boat.

 The decision to be in a contest is yours alone.

 When competing, you usually are out of hearing range of coaches and parents, so you have to learn to take care of yourself.

 Some people have opined that the boats available to kids do not satisfy their taste for speed and excitement.
 Children these days rocket down ski slopes on snow boards at frightening speeds.
 Many high school sports programs emphasize bursts of speed or power.
 In many communities, winds are mostly light and variable, which do not provide modern children with an exciting sailing experience.

 In our opinion an ideal boat for kids these days would have a hull which weighs almost nothing, and it would be designed to plane upwind at low wind speeds.
 The boat would be hugely oversailed so that it would accelerate rapidly in games but could still be raced either double or single-handed and would be stable.
-This describes some technology which might help lead to the development of such a boat.
+This describes some technology, for instance planing hydrofoils, which will help lead to the development of such a boat.

 Recently there has been increasing interest in "adventure sailing."
 This type of program can incorporate a variety of activities, including windsurfiing, kite-boarding, exploring, racing, games, etc. Also many of the activities may can be adapted to non-sailing vessels such as kayaks and stand-up paddle boards.
 These activities have resulted in expanded participation at clubs and camps which had been experiencing declining participation.
 In addition modern boats such as the RS Aero Model 5 and O'pen Bic provide exciting experiences for kids.